droid85real/obsidian/JAVA 1.md

 ## static keyword
 <u><b>Use case Scenario :</b></u>
-+ jo property or method same rehne wale h multiple instances of an object unko hum static bana dete h.
++ jo property or method same rehne wale h multiple instances(object) of class, unko hum static bana dete h.
 + when we want to call method without creating on object.
++ Agar koi property ya method individual objects par depend nahi karti aur class level par share ki jati hai, tab hum usse `static` bana dete hain.

 + we make main class as static so that JVM can call it with class name without making its instance.
 + `this` for `super` keyword can't be used inside static function.